cloudavail/aws-missing-tools/ec2-automate-backup/README.md

 `-p` - the -p flag will purge (meaning delete) all snapshots that were created more than "purge after days" ago. ec2-automate-backup looks at two tags to determine which snapshots should be deleted - the PurgeAllow and PurgeAfter tags.
 The tags must be set as follows: PurgeAllow=true and PurgeAfter=YYYY-MM-DD where YYYY-MM-DD must be before the present date.

 `-u` - the -u flag will tag snapshots with additional data so that snapshots can be more easily located.
 Currently the two user tags created are Volume="ebs_volume" and Created="date."
 These can be easily modified in code.

+`-i` - the -i flag will tag with the snapshot attached instance name.

 # Potential Uses and Methods of Use:
 * To backup multiple EBS volumes use ec2-automate-backup as follows: `ec2-automate-backup.sh -v "vol-6d6a0527 vol-636a0112"`